 - Unique Experience For Federal Government Contractors

-Nationwide Help – Federal Mail and Wire Fraud Defense Lawyer Services
+Nationwide Help – Government Contracting Wire Fraud Defense Lawyers

 - Both civil and criminal false claims

 - Mail fraud felony defense

 - Selling defective parts to the government;

 - False Claims Act criminal and civil cases

 - SBA HUBZone Program, SBA 8(a), SDVOSB Service Disabled Veteran Owned Small Business Programs

 - False statements and fraudulent invoices;

 - Alleged conspiracy to commit wire fraud defense

 Mail fraud and wire fraud cases under 18 u.s.c.
 1343 tend to be brought by federal prosecutors as additional criminal charges that support the underlying crime.
 For example, in procurement fraud and False Claims Act cases, criminal charges will be brought because government contractors use electronic means to obtain and secure government contracts or allegedly have violated SBA small business programs.